3 Ways CRMs Help Small Businesses Automate, Grow, and Thrive

 Automation is the latest buzzword in the world of small business.
 Simply put, automation is the process of inputting repetitive tasks – like weekly newsletters and networking follow-up – into a software or email program.
 Once the program is set up, it runs itself and frees up invaluable time small business owners can spend on other money producing tasks.
 Targeted lead generation created by customer relationship management allows you to home in on different segments of your overall target market.
 Think of your CRM as your umbrella corporation and the different modules of your CRM as corporate subdivisions.
 It's set-it-and-forget-it marketing and management at its best.

 When you're running your own business, you're pulled in a hundred different directions.
 A CRM software system – especially one that's cloud-based – that helps you effectively multitask is worth its weight in gold.
 Recruiting clients is one thing.
-Building a relationship with them is another.
+Building a relationship with them through small business CRMs is another.
 A CRM (customer relationship management) system is a small business owner's right hand.
 It's CRM software designed to make collecting, organizing, and communicating with customers easy.
 Here are three reasons you should invest in a CRM system that helps automate your business operations.

 When team members work together on multiple projects, collaboration is much simpler when all relevant customer data is stored in one place.
 Team members can collaborate on segmenting your target market into manageable groups, targeting customers based on spending patterns, creating special offers and memberships, and otherwise analyzing customer data.
 It's also a smart way to schedule communication, avoid stepping on other team members toes, and avoid overwhelming customers with too much (or too frequent) information.